Carcosa: The King in Yellow

-—"Cassilda's Song" in The King in Yellow Act 1, Scene 2

 Associated names

 Lake Hali is a misty lake found near the city of Hastur.
 In the fictional play The King in Yellow (obliquely described by author Robert W. Chambers in the collection of short stories of the same title), the mysterious cities of Alar and Carcosa stand beside the lake.
-Like Carcosa, it is referenced in the Cthulhu Mythos stories of H.P.
-Lovecraft and the authors who followed him.
+Like Carcosa, it is referenced in the Cthulhu Mythos stories of H. P. Lovecraft and the authors who followed him.

 The name Hali originated in Ambrose Bierce's "An Inhabitant of Carcosa" (1886) in which Hali is the author of a quote which prefaces the story.
 The narrator of the story implies that the person named Hali is now dead (at least in the timeline of the story).

 Several other nearly undescribed places are alluded to in Chambers' writing, among them Hastur, Yhtill, and Aldebaran.
 "Aldebaran" may refer to the star Aldebaran, likely as it is also associated with the mention of the Hyades star cluster, with which it shares space in the night sky.
 The Yellow Sign, described as a symbol, not of any human script, is supposed to originate from the same place as Carcosa.

-One other name associated is "Demhe" and its "cloudy depths" − this has never been explained either by Chambers or any famous pastiche-writer and so we do not know what or who exactly "Demhe" is.
+One other name associated is "Demhe" and its "cloudy depths" − this has never been explained either by Chambers or any famous pastiche-writer and so it is not known what exactly "Demhe" is.

-Marion Zimmer Bradley (and Diana L. Paxson since Bradley's death) also used these names in her Darkover series.
+Marion Zimmer Bradley (and Diana L. Paxson since Bradley's death) also used the names "Carcosa", "Hali", "Lake of Hali", and "Hastur" in her Darkover series.